-Budget Travel has spoken to some chatty flight attendants—on condition of anonymity—to deliver the 411 on how to enjoy the comfiest, safest, and most delicious flight, not to mention getting extra help when you really need it.
+Over the years, Budget Travel editors have spoken to plenty of chatty flight attendants—on condition of anonymity—to deliver the 411 on how to enjoy the comfiest, safest, and most delicious flight, not to mention getting extra help when you really need it.
 (Hint: The “call button” is not your friend.)

 CALL BUTTONS: THE MOST EFFICIENT WAY TO SAY "HATE ME"

 What's your biggest job-related peeve?
 The kind of customer or co-worker behavior that just sends you up the wall no matter how well-meaning?
 For flight attendants, it's the "call button."
 You should basically never, ever, ever press it.
 I mean, like, ever.
 Some passengers regard the call button as their ticket to snacks and drinks before the rest of the cabin—no. Or a quick way to get rid of their trash while the flight attendants are still serving other passengers—no. Wondering when your plane will land?
 Or when those boxed lunches will be available for purchase?
 Your flight attendant passes by your seat about every 10 or 15 minutes (except in cases of serious turbulence), and you can wait your turn like everybody else.

 YOU MAY MAKE MORE THAN YOUR FLIGHT ATTENDANT

 The flight attendant business is dogged by several myths, the most pervasive being that they are rolling in dough and perks—and getting rich off overtime.
 Nothing could be further from the truth.
 Flight attendants are paid for the time spent in flight, and delays just mean that they may work, say, 12 hours for seven hours' pay.
 Median salaries for flight attendants are about $37,000, with starting salaries around $16,000.